IBM/storage-fusion/CAS/cas_cli_chatbot/chatbot/README.md

 After finding relevant chunks, the user can retrieve file content or run an LLM-assisted file query against a specific document.

 ### Interactive Configuration at Startup
 The chatbot can create or update `config.yaml` from the terminal when it starts.
-The project is moving away from requiring users to manually hand-edit configuration before first use.

 ### Optional LLM Enhancement
 The chatbot can call an LLM provider after retrieval to help summarize or answer questions based on a specific retrieved file.
 This is optional and not required for raw vector search.